Swedish: svensk text hittas under rubriken: HEM

 Programme: Please look at the headline PROGRAMME above.

 The Buddha himself taught in many different ways adapting to the understanding of his audience.
 All real teachers of Dharma – the way of the Buddha – have used that method.
 Therefore we have chosen to name this home-page Buddha Ways.

-We meet every second week for puja and group meditation.
-The ceremony (puja) belongs to the Vajrayana-tradition.
+The practice involves even a ceremony (puja) that belongs to the Vajrayana-tradition.
 It is not just a veneration of the Buddha and the Buddhist tradition, instead it mirrors significant parts of the Buddha’s teaching.
 Quiet sitting meditation sharpens our awareness and the tantric ceremony might help us to open our heart.